Learn how to make this overnight bagel recipe with a step by step video

 Ingredients

-- 17 grams (1 tablespoon) molasses plus several tablespoons for boiling
+- 1 tablespoon, plus several tablespoons for boiling molasses

 - coarse cornmeal for dusting